Semrush Free Trial 2026: Verified 7-Day Offer + Best Way to Use It

 Typically one per email address and credit card.
 Creating multiple accounts to extend a trial violates SEMrush’s terms of service.
 The trial is designed to be a single evaluation period per user.

-Is the SEMrush free trial really 14 days or is it 7 days?
+Is the Semrush free trial really 14 days or 7 days?

-Does using the free trial affect my future pricing?
+Does using the free trial affect future pricing?

 Final Verdict

-Whether you convert or cancel, the data you gather in those 14 days is yours.
-That makes the trial worth activating even if you’re budget-constrained and already know you’ll cancel.
+Whether you convert or cancel, the exported research is yours.
+That makes the trial worth activating even if you suspect you’ll cancel — just do not waste the short window.